Yvonne Pierpont, M.D.

 Talk to your doctor about your surgical risks.
 Also, fully understanding what's involved in blepharoplasty, and weighing the benefits and risks can help you decide if these procedures are a good option.

-Watch this video to learn more about blepharoplasty procedures:
+Watch this video to learn more about what to expect with an eyelid lift:

 Read more blogs about plastic and reconstructive surgery.